 A sign’s contrast will usually determine its readability.
 Contrast, therefore, is a huge factor for any engaging sign.
-Most signs include text or graphics in the foreground and a continuous background color.
-The contrast between the two is critical to the viewing retention of the signs content.
+Most signs include text or graphics in the foreground and continuous background color.
+The contrast between the two is critical to the viewing retention of the content of the sign.

 By the way, ‘white space’ is good when used in equal amounts.
 Logos and/or text should never be right to the edges of the sign as this makes the overall look of the sign feel crowded instead of comfortable.